 Tips and Tricks for Recipe Success:

 - The most important part of this cannoli recipe is draining your ricotta cheese.
 It MUST drain.
 At least 12 hours, preferably overnight.
-If you use it as is, your filling will be wet and grainy and make your shells soggy.
+If you use it as is, your cannoli cream filling will be wet and grainy and make your shells soggy.
 To drain, you’ll want to place the cheese in a fine mesh strainer and cover it with a piece of saran wrap.
 Place some pie weights (or just dry beans) on top of the saran wrap and place the strainer over a bowl.
 Pop the bowl in the fridge until needed.
 You’ll be surprised to see how much liquid comes out!

 - As mentioned earlier, I used store bought cannoli shells.
 Bellino cannoli shells are very good and what I use if my local pastry shop is out of fresh ones.
 You can also make and use your favorite homemade cannoli shell recipe.